 Orgasm and Sexual Pleasure

 Sexual pleasure isn’t defined in one specific way.
-In fact, many things could bring you satisfaction and enjoyment.
+Many things could bring you satisfaction and enjoyment.
 An orgasm is the most intense sexual excitement available, but that’s only one option.

 Those with penises can experience orgasm when the penis gets enlarged and hard.
 They wish to have sex and get a release of hormones throughout the body.
 Typically, ejaculation happens during this time.